ayshahrah/seg/index.md

 ### Performance Measurement

 It is very important for any software engineer to measure his/her progress towards his/her learning objectives and career path.
-From a practical perspective, this can be achieved by different means such as delivering a technical presentation, demonstrating a piece of a developed prototype or a fully functioning application, or acquiring a professional certification in a particular domain.
+From a practical perspective, this can be achieved by different means (achievment-based) such as delivering a technical presentation, demonstrating a piece of a developed prototype or a fully functioning application, or acquiring a professional certification in a particular domain.

 ![alt text](Slide12.JPG "Performance Measurement")